sgolebiewski-intel/edge-microvisor-toolkit/docs/user-guide/Overview.md

 ---
 # Overview

 The Edge Microvisor Toolkit Developer is a package that contains mutable Edge Microvisor Toolkit in an `ISO` installer format.
-Edge Microvisor Toolkit is a streamlined container operating system that showcases the Intel silicon optimizations.
+Edge Microvisor Toolkit is a streamlined container operating system that showcases the Intel® silicon optimizations.
 Built on Azure Linux, it features a Linux Kernel maintained by
 Intel, incorporating all the latest kernel and user patches.

-The Edge Microvisor Toolkit Developer has undergone extensive validation across all Intel platforms such as Intel® Xeon®, Intel® Core™ Ultra, Intel® Core™ and Intel Atom®.
-The Edge Microvisor Toolkit Developer Node allows users to quickly deploy and run their solutions for multiple scenarios like benchmarking and validation of Edge AI computing workloads.
+The Edge Microvisor Toolkit Developer has undergone extensive validation across all Intel® platforms such as Intel® Xeon®, Intel® Core™ Ultra, Intel® Core™ and Intel® Atom®.
+The Edge Microvisor Toolkit Developer Node enables users to quickly deploy and run their solutions for multiple scenarios like benchmarking and validation of Edge AI computing workloads.
 The Edge Microvisor Toolkit Developer is available to download from the Open-source repository.